HalloWeekends: Current

 The outdoor attractions are run by the HalloWeekends' Screamsters, a group of Cedar Point staff members who are commanded to scare visitors by The Overlord when night falls.
 The Overlord debuted in 2009 and he commands all the Screamsters to scare people at every opportunity.
 However, he did not appear for the 2013 season.
 Knott's Scary Farm's very own Sarah "The Green Witch" Morgan-Marshall took over HalloWeekends as their new and first female leader of the Screamsters in 2014.
-In 2017, The Overlord returned as leader of The Screamsters.
+In 2017, The Overlord got resurrected, and returned as leader of The Screamsters.
 The Screamsters were introduced in 2005, with 70 staff.
 As of 2013, there are about 400 Screamsters, and 25 make-up artists who provide their masks.
 Each Screamster has an individual character.

 As of 2023, HalloWeekends features 9 attractions, including four scare zones and four haunted houses.
 The outdoor attractions are Blood on the Bayou, Cut Throat Cove, Tombstone Terror-tory, and CornStalkers 2.0.
 The indoor attractions are The Haunting of Eerie Estate, Bloodbath, Slaughter House and Fearground Freakshow.

 In March 2014, Midnight Syndicate announced plans for a series of live multimedia concerts entitled Midnight Syndicate Live!
 Legacy of Shadows that would run throughout the 2014 HalloWeekends event.
 They also announced that they would be teaming up with special effects artist, Robert Kurtzman (From Dusk till Dawn) as well as director Gary Jones (Axe Giant) and Face Off contestants, Beki Ingram and David Greathouse.
 The show opened on September 12 to very positive reviews.
 The Akron Beacon Journal described it as "Part concert, part movie, part theater, part just plain creepy," going on to call it "top-notch and ambitious."
 This production would be the final show to run in the Goodtime Theater which was torn down shortly after to make way for park expansion.
 In March 2017, it was announced that Midnight Syndicate would be returning once again to perform their Midnight Syndicate Live! show at HalloWeekends and that the show would be held in the Jack Aldrich Theater.
 The production was subsequently brought back the Aldrich Theater for the 2018, 2019, and 2021 seasons. in 2022, the band commemorated its 25-year association with HalloWeekends by co-producing and performing in a new show entitled, Midnight Hour: 25 Years of HalloWeekends and Midnight Syndicate.
 A compilation album entitled, HalloWeekends: 25 Years of Terror Together was released and sold in the park.
 The album featured songs that had been heavily used at HalloWeekends over the previous 25 years as well as new music from the Midnight Hour show.